essenty1310/hello-world/README.md

 # hello-world
-My first repository
 I have no idea what I'm trying to do.